Opinion: Think twice about outrageous CEO retirement pay | DW | 22.05.2019

 An international disaster

-But Zetsche's most spectacular failure was his handling of the Chrysler deal.
+But Zetsche's most spectacular failure was his handling of the Chrysler integration into Daimler.
 Originally labeled a "merger," Daimler took over the American carmaker in 1998 and Zetsche personally went to Detroit to run it from 2000 until 2005.

 It was a massive misfire that cost the German company much more than the $36 billion it spent in the acquisition.
 The Germans blamed the mess on a lack of synergies, but they themselves were to blame and walked away with nearly nothing.
 The fact that the US unit could be sold pretty much as an intact whole in 2007 shows that there was no effort made at real integration.